PCE1968/Pewlett-Hackard-Analysis/README.md

 ## Analysis

 ### Part 1, the Impact
 We begin by determining which employees are approaching eligiblity for retirement.
-Filtering the list of employees by their birth date seems like a good place to start and provides us with the following results:
+We will start by filtering the employee list by:
+- Employee ID
+- Name
+- Job title
+- Employment dates

 ![Retiremenet eligible employees](Images/retirement_eligible_employees.png)